Key Quote

 RAD — STAGNATE

 The Inspector himself does not develop — he arrives with complete moral clarity and departs unchanged.
-His stagnation is intentional: he represents an immutable (unchanging) moral standard against which the other characters are measured.
-He functions as a moral touchstone (a standard by which something is judged) — fixed, certain, and unyielding.
+His stagnation is intentional: he represents an immutableimmutable — Unchanging; unable to be altered moral standard against which the other characters are measured.
+He functions as a moral touchstonetouchstone — A standard or criterion by which something is judged — fixed, certain, and unyielding.

 Key Words